-Renovation 6 to 7 years
+• Renovation 6 to 7 years

-Furniture, fixtures and equipment 3 to 10 years
+• Furniture, fixtures and equipment 3 to 10 years

-Motor vehicles 5 years
+• Motor vehicles 5 years

 The useful lives of assets are reviewed, and adjusted if appropriate, as at the end of each reporting period.
 At the end of each reporting period, both internal and external sources of information are considered to determine whether there is any indication that property and equipment are impaired.
 If any such indication exists, the recoverable amount of the asset is estimated and where relevant, an impairment loss is recognised to reduce the asset to its recoverable amount.

-Such an impairment loss is recognised in the statement of profit or loss and other comprehensive income except where the asset is carried at valuation and the impairment loss does not exceed the revaluation surplus for that same asset, in which case it is treated as a revaluation decrease.
-The recoverable amount is the higher of the asset's fair value less costs to sell and value in use.
-Impairment loss is reversed through the revaluation reserve to the extent of the revaluation surplus or the statement of profit or loss and other comprehensive income to the extent of the excess of revaluation surplus, as appropriate.
+An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
+The recoverable amount is the higher of an asset's fair value less costs to sell and value in use.
+Such write-down is recognised in profit or loss.

 Gains or losses on disposals are determined as the difference between the net disposal proceeds and the carrying amount, relevant taxes and expenses.
 These are recognised in the statement of profit or loss and other comprehensive income on the date of disposal.
-Any related revaluation surplus is transferred from the revaluation reserve to retained earnings and is not reclassified to the statement of profit or loss and other comprehensive income.